New Zealand Gambling Regulation

 Licenses for Casino Gambling and Their Requirements

-Licensing ProcedureOperators must cover certain requirements for suitability before the New Zealand Gambling Commission grants them a permit to conduct casino gambling.
-The regulator evaluates the financial position of the applicants to verify whether they are associated with bankruptcies or company liquidations in the past.
+Licensing ProcedureOperators must meet certain suitability requirements before the New Zealand Gambling Commission grants them a permit to conduct casino gambling.
+The regulator evaluates the financial position of the applicants to verify whether they have been associated with bankruptcies or company liquidations in the past.

-Applicants should also be in possession of adequate financial resources before they become eligible for permits.
+Applicants must also possess adequate financial resources to become eligible for permits.
 Once granted, the permits are not transferable according to Section 127 of the Gambling Act.
-In the case of landbased operators, a casino venue license is also necessary.
-It expires after 25 years, counted from the date on which gambling operations have commenced, after which time there is the option of renewal.
+In the case of land-based operators, a casino venue license is also necessary.
+It expires 25 years after gambling operations commence, after which there is an option for renewal.

-Certain employees on the casino floor, like the dealers, must also receive certificates of approval before they can conduct the games or handle money and chips.
-The same goes for the staff involved in the maintenance and repair of the gambling equipment in use.
+Certain employees on the casino floor, like dealers, must also receive certificates of approval before they can conduct games or handle money and chips.
+The same goes for staff involved in the maintenance and repair of the gambling equipment in use.

 Local laws require casino licensees to comply with specific hours of operation.
-Casino games should not be conducted on holidays like Christmas or Good Friday between 3 am and 1 pm.
-Landbased operators who violate this rule are at risk of incurring fines of up to NZ$10,000.
+Casino games must not be conducted on holidays like Christmas or Good Friday between 3 a.m. and 1 p.m.
+Land-based operators who violate this rule risk incurring fines of up to NZ$10,000.

 Additionally, each gaming table should display the minimum and maximum allowed wagers and information about the payouts.
-Copies of the games’ rules should be available upon customers’ request.
+Copies of the games’ rules should be available upon customer request.
 Only employees who have undergone adequate training can conduct casino games.
-Casino license holders are disallowed from operating gaming machines on their premises that accept bills whose denomination exceeds NZ$20.
+Casino license holders are prohibited from operating gaming machines on their premises that accept bills with denominations exceeding NZ$20.

 The 2003 Racing Act and the 2020 Racing Industry Act